-Eidesvik Offshore's account of its human rights due diligence process is prepared in accordance with Section 4 of the Norwegian Transparency Act.
-The Board of Directors (BoD) recognize the company's responsibility to make sure human rights and decent working conditions are respected in the company's operations and supply chains.
-Eidesvik's process to conduct annual human rights due diligence activities is anchored with the Board which will monitor the process and any findings.
+Eidesvik Offshore's account of its human rights due diligence process is prepared in accordance with Section 4 and 5 of the Norwegian Transparency Act.
+The Board of Directors (BoD) recognise the company's responsibility to make sure human rights and decent working conditions are respected in the company's operations and supply chains.
+Eidesvik's process to conduct annual human rights due diligence activities is anchored with the Board of Directors which monitors the process and any findings.